hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/104__Praveen_R._Bhat.md

 >>    - If the result is not found to be connected elsewhere, it is
 >>    svargaH, by ekavAkyatA, since it (happiness) is desired by all.
 >>
->> ​I can't understand this sentence.
+>> I can't understand this sentence.
 > I will prefer:
-> If the result (= word reminding result) is not found​ in present
+> If the result (= word reminding result) is not found in present
 > vidhi-vAkya, then it is svarga(the word svarga).
 >